 List<string> Food = new List<string>();

-Lists are used far more often in C# than arrays are, but there are some instances where arrays can (or should) be used, including if your data is unlikely to grow very much or if you’re dealing with a relatively large amount of data that will need to be indexed into often.
+Lists are used more often in C# than arrays are, but there are some instances where arrays can (or should) be used.
+That includes if your data is unlikely to grow very much or if you’re dealing with a relatively large amount of data that will need to be indexed into often.